The Ultimate In Birding Tours

 At Gangtey Gompa we will be concentrating on Himalayan Wood Owl and hoping for the rare Wood Snipe., while en route we have our first chance for the uncommon Yellow-rumped Honeyguide.

 From here our Bhutan birding tour heads southeastwards to the extraordinary Lingmethang Road, home to so many great birds that it is hard to single out just a few.
-They include the wonderful Satyr Tragopan, the beautiful, restricted-range Ward’s Trogon, Coral-billed and Slender-billed Scimitar-Babblers, Rufous-throated, Long-billed and Bar-winged Wren-Babblers, the strange Sikkim Wedge-billed Babbler, the near-endemic Bhutan Laughingthrush, Yellow-throated Fulvetta, White-naped Yuhina, Pale-billed Parrotbill, Blue-fronted Robin and Broad-billed Warbler.
+They include the wonderful Satyr Tragopan, Chestnut-breasted Partridge, the beautiful, restricted-range Ward’s Trogon, Coral-billed and Slender-billed Scimitar-Babblers, Rufous-throated, Long-billed and Bar-winged Wren-Babblers, the strange Sikkim Wedge-billed Babbler, the near-endemic Bhutan Laughingthrush, Yellow-throated Fulvetta, White-naped Yuhina, Pale-billed Parrotbill, Blue-fronted Robin and Broad-billed Warbler.

 Returning westwards, we turn southwards to explore another great birding area, the fabulous Zhemgang and Tingtibi region.
 Here, we will be in the upper Himalayan foothills in an area of magnificent forests now known to rival the famous Lingmethang road for the sheer number of exciting bird specialities present.
-Beautiful Nuthatch is the mega attraction here, joined by Chestnut-breasted Partridge, Rufous-necked Hornbill, Rufous-necked and Blue-winged Laughingthrushes, Red-faced Liocichla and many others.
-For those who love seeing unusual mammals, the Golden Langurs will be a treat.
+Beautiful Nuthatch is the mega attraction here, joined by Rufous-necked Hornbill, Rufous-necked and Blue-winged Laughingthrushes, Red-faced Liocichla and many others.
+For those who love seeing unusual mammals, the Gee’s Golden Langurs will be a treat.

-From the Tingtibi region we will drop down to the border town of Gelephu for a night, where a number of widespread plains and foothill birds will be on the menu.
+From the Tingtibi region, we will drop down to the border town of Gelephu for a night, where a number of widespread plains and foothill birds will be on the menu.

-By routing via Gelephu we can visit the Tsirang area, where we have our best chances for the rare White-bellied Heron.
+By routing via Gelephu, we can visit the Tsirang area, where we have our best chances for the rare White-bellied Heron.

 Finally, after a second visit to the Dochu La (that Myzornis can be tricky, especially in bad weather) we will explore the Chele La pass in western Bhutan, which is probably the best place for seeing the glorious Himalayan Monal, not to mention the beautiful Blood Pheasant.
 We also have another chance for Satyr Tragopan.